If an angle is in standard position and its terminal side passes ... | Study Prep in Pearson+

 Master Drawing Angles in Standard Position with a bite sized video explanation from PatrickStart learning

-Given a circle with center O and points A, B, and C on the circumference such that angle is and angle is also , what is the measure of angle if E is the point where the extension of meets the circle again?

-If an angle in standard position intercepts an arc on a circle of radius such that the length of arc is units, what is the measure of the angle in degrees?
+If an angle in standard position intercepts an arc on a circle, and the arc is labeled as AD, what is the measure of arc AD if the angle measures ?

+Which of the following is a measure of an angle that is coterminal with a angle?

-If an angle in standard position has its terminal side passing through the point , which of the following is closest to the measure of the angle in degrees?
+An angle is drawn in standard position with its terminal side in the second quadrant.
+Which of the following could be the measure of this angle?

+If an angle is in standard position and , in which quadrant does its terminal side lie?

-An angle in standard position has its initial side along the positive -axis.
-If its terminal side passes through the point , what is the measure of the angle in degrees, rounded to the nearest whole number?
+Given that is an angle in standard position with its initial side along the positive x-axis and its terminal side passing through the point , what is the measure of in degrees?

 Angles in Standard Position practice set